-Completion of at least two semesters as a teaching assistant is generally required for the Ph.D. degree.
+Completion of at least two semesters as a teaching assistant is generally required for the PhD degree.
 These assignments are provided as a means of developing communication and teaching skills.
-Graduate students may be given more advanced teaching responsibilities if appropriate.
+Graduate students may be given more advanced teaching responsibilities as appropriate.

-Research proposal writing is one of the most important parts of the graduate program in chemistry.
-Writing scientific proposals teaches evaluation of the literature, integration of knowledge from several areas, formulation of scientific questions, design of a research project to answer those questions, scientific writing, and the defense of a project proposal.
-Two proposals are required: one during the second year related to the student’s research plans and a second, in the fourth year, on a novel idea not directly related to the student's current work.
+Writing research proposals is an important part of the PhD program in chemistry.
+Writing scientific proposals develops expertise in evaluating the scientific literature, integrating knowledge from several areas, formulating interesting scientific questions, designing a research project to answer those questions, writing clear scientific prose, and defending a project proposal.
+Two proposals are required: one during the second year related to the student’s dissertation research plans and a second, in the fourth year, on a novel idea not directly related to the student's current work.

 Dissertation and Defense

-Guiding Committee: Lutz Hüwel, Physics; Carlos Jimenez-Hoyos, Chemistry; Joseph Knee, Chemistry; Stewart E. Novick, Chemistry; Brian Stewart, Physics
+Guiding Committee: Lutz Hüwel, Physics; Carlos Jimenez-Hoyos, Chemistry; Stewart E. Novick, Chemistry; Brian Stewart, Physics

-Students entering the chemical physics program will choose an interdepartmental committee to oversee their progress toward the PhD degree.
-Students will still receive a Ph.D. in either chemistry or physics.
-Chemical physics students will be expected to take courses from both departments.
+Students entering the chemical physics program will be assigned an interdepartmental committee to oversee their progress toward the PhD degree.
+Chemistry graduate students will receive a PhD in chemistry and are expected to choose a research advisor in the Chemistry Department.
+Students in the Chemical Physics Program will be expected to enroll in courses from both departments and choose an advisor in the Chemistry Department.
 The core of the program of courses consists of quantum chemistry (offered by the Chemistry Department), quantum mechanics (offered by either department), electrodynamics (offered by the Physics Department), statistical mechanics (either department), and mathematical physics (Physics Department).
-For details of the course offerings, see the course listings under chemistry and physics.
+For details of the course offerings, see the listings under the Chemistry and Physics Departments on WesMaps.

 Seminars.
-Students will participate in the weekly chemical physics seminar series and will be expected to present at least one talk per year.
+Students will participate in the Chemical Physics Seminar series and will be expected to present at least one talk per year.

-Students in the Chemical Physics program are expected to take all the offered “progress exams” in the general area of physical chemistry and are required to pass ten elementary and five advanced exams.
+Examinations.
+Chemistry students in the Chemical Physics program will follow the requirements of the Chemistry Department, including two research proposals, oral defense of the second year proposal, and the submission and oral defense of the research dissertation.
+Students in the Chemical Physics program are expected to take all progress exams offered in the general area of physical chemistry and are required to pass 10 elementary and five advanced exams (in any area).